Introduction

 How broad is broad?

 Very!
 Broad is very broad indeed.
-We accepted that the future was unknown and that the views of the people of the future were equally unknown.
+We accepted that the future was unknown and that the views of future people were equally unknown.
 Their values, thinking, prioritisation and acceptance will be different and possibly quite different.

 It’s difficult, but it must be done